 The Eastern Pipistrelle (Tri-colored) Bat – Perimyotis Subflavus

 The tricolored bat (known previously as the eastern pipistrelle) is a mid-sized bat species spread throughout the eastern United States and southereast Canada.
 They have yellowish-brown fur that is colored differently in three different areas of the strands.
 The fur is black at the base, light brown further up, and sports dark tips at the end.
 The bats range from 3 to 3.5 inches with wingspans up to 10 inches.
 They are incredibly light, weighing anywhere from 4 to 8 grams.
 Tricolored bats are known to live up to 14 years in the wild.

 Tricolored bats can hibernate for up to 75% of the year.
 They spend most of their hibernation period in caves.
-The bats are solitary in nature and the males live separate from the females during the summer months.
+The bats are solitary in nature and the males live separately from the females during the summer months.
 Tricolored bats eat beetles, flies, moths, and other common insects.
 Although not under any specific protection by conservational lawmakers, the species is often killed by cave disturbances during hibernation.
-Also, they often sucumb to the white-nose fungus which kills many species of bats.
+Also, they often succumb to the white-nose fungus which kills many species of bats.